Kankoda/Web/collections/_vietnameseinput-features/input.md

 ---
 title: Vietnamese Input Support
-hero-icon: /assets/sdks/vietnameseinput.png
-hero-icon-class: plain large
+hero-title: Vietnamese Input Support

-description: VietnameseInput supports Vietnamese TELEX, VIQR, and VNI
+description: Vietnamese Input supports typing with TELEX, VIQR, and VNI
 ---

 ## Input Engine

-VietnameseInput has an input engine that lets you type plain text and automatically get it converted to Vietnamese in any of the supported input modes.
+VietnameseInput has an input engine that lets you type plain text and automatically get it converted to Vietnamese, using TELEX, VIQR, or VNI.

-The Vietnamese input engine can also analyze text and inputs and let you know which Vietnamese diacritic, if any, that should replace a character when it's being appended or typed to a text.
+The Vietnamese input engine can also analyze text and inputs and let you know which Vietnamese diacritic, if any, that should replace a typed character.

 ## TELEX